IgorGRBR/so_sneaky/README.md

 `cd` into the repository and then `make`.

 ### Building on Windows 11
-Install either Fedora or Ubuntu under WSL2 and follow the Linux build instructions.
+Install either Fedora, Debian or Ubuntu under WSL2 and follow the Linux build instructions.

 ### Building on Windows 10
-Install WSL2 and follow Windows 11 build instructions
+Install WSL2 and follow Windows 11 build instructions.
+(Alternatively figure out how to run X11 programs under WSL1)

 ## Playing the game